Chapter 6

 This is an overwhelming list, and yet it isn't even exhaustive.
 It

-up to any part of it.
-Most of us have tried very hard, and we have
+live up to any part of it.
+Most of us have tried very hard, and we

-not been very successful.
+have not been very successful.
 It may even seem impossible.
-The

-that I do not practice; but what I hate, that I do. . .
-O wretched
+to do, that I do not practice; but what I hate, that I do. . .
+O

 Paul understands our struggle, and here he is saying that Jesus